uswds/uswds-site/pages/getting-started/developers.md

 ### Download<a id="download"></a>

-To use the Draft Web Design Standards on your project, you’ll need to include the CSS and JavaScript files in each HTML page in your project.
+To use the Web Design Standards on your project, you’ll need to include the CSS and JavaScript files in each HTML page in your project.

-First, download the Draft Web Design Standards assets:
+First, download the Web Design Standards assets:

 <a class="link-download" href="https://github.com/18F/web-design-standards/releases/download/v{{ site.version }}/uswds-{{ site.version }}.zip">Download code</a>
 <span class="link-download-subtext">Version {{ site.version }}</span>